-Deloitte Cyber Risk Services (hereafter: Deloitte) values the overall (cyber) security of the Hacking as a Service website and therefore, apart from taking all usual precautions and effort, adopted a Responsible Disclosure Policy (hereafter: RD policy).
+Deloitte Legal B.V. (hereafter: Deloitte) values the overall (cyber) security of the Digital Health Compliance website and therefore, apart from taking all usual precautions and effort, adopted a Responsible Disclosure Policy (hereafter: RD policy).
 This policy allows people (hereafter: reporter) to report any vulnerabilities to Deloitte directly.
 In case the reporter wants to do this anonymously, this is possible.

 No legal actions will be taken against the reporter if the RD policy is complied with.
 After initiation by the reporter, Deloitte will take the full and sole lead in the process.
 Publishing (any details about) the vulnerability, in this stadium, is prohibited.
 If the reporter chooses not to comply with these rules, Deloitte reserves the right to take any legal action(s).